ibm-cloud-docs/Cloudant/api/design_documents.md

 `doc` is the document that is requested by the show function.

 The `req` argument contains additional information about the request.
-With this argument, you can create show functions that are more dynamic because they are based on additional factors such as query parameters or the user context.
+With this argument, you can create show functions that are more dynamic because they're based on additional factors such as query parameters or the user context.

 The `req` argument corresponds to the argument used in a list function.